PhD and MRes

 The Department is committed to providing nationally and internationally recognised training in social research and equipping postgraduate students with broader transferable skills.
-Students applying for either the PhD or MPhil should have prior training in research methods at postgraduate level.
+Students applying for the PhD should have prior training in research methods at postgraduate level.
 The Department offers a postgraduate MRes (Social Research) that may be taken over one year full-time or two years part-time.
 The MRes and PhD together constitute our ESRC-recognised 1+3 postgraduate research programme.
 The Department is recognised by the Economic and Social Research Council for the quality of its postgraduate education.
 In the 2008 Research Assessment Exercise (RAE), the ranking of the quality of research carried out by the UK government, the department performed strongly, with 55% of research publications submitted being ranked by an independent panel as world-leading and internationally recognised.
 It has been rated consistently amongst the top two departments of sociology in Scotland, and in the top cohort of all departments in the United Kingdom.

 The MRes in Social Anthropology is a one year postgraduate course providing training in anthropological research.
 It draws on the wide range of expertise within the Department and also provides access to the library, archival and museum collections of the University of Aberdeen.

 The MRes in Social Science is a one-year research degree, combining specialist and generic training to equip you with transferable skills for graduate employment in the public, private and third sector.
 It also lays the foundation to undertake advanced doctoral studies.